Clifford Clark

-William Clifford Clark, CMG (April 18, 1889 – December 27, 1952) was a Canadian professor, economist, and civil servant.
+William Clifford Clark, (April 18, 1889 – December 27, 1952) was a Canadian professor, economist, and civil servant.

-He earned his MA from Queen's University receiving honours in Latin, French, English, History, and Political and Economic Science and did graduate studies in economics with F. W. Taussig at Harvard.
-He returned to teach at Queen's in 1915 where he became the first head of the Commerce program in 1919.
-In 1921, Clark left to work for American investment firm S. W. Straus and Company, returning to Queen's after the company went bankrupt in the Great Depression.
+He earned his MA from Queen's University receiving honours in Latin, French, English, History, and Political and Economic Science.
+He did graduate studies in economics with F. W. Taussig at Harvard.
+He returned to teach at Queen's in 1915, where he became the first head of the Commerce program in 1919.
+In 1923, Clark left to work for American investment firm S. W. Straus and Company, returning to Queen's after the company went bankrupt in the Great Depression.